tangentially/gryphon-scan/README.md

 I will try to make things work smooth but i can not warranty everything will work out of the box in every environment.
 Most likely you'll need to spend some time and use brain to make things work.

 Please don't write that shitty comments as you do for Ciclop/Horus.
-This is not expected to be out of the box solution.
+This is not the out of the box solution at the moment.

 ###### Dear Visitors